nvlang/sveltex/extras/vscode-extension/README.md

     contents of these tags are highlighted the same way as a plaintext fenced code block would in markdown.

-> [!NOTE]
-> You might need to reload the window for the changes to take effect.
+⚠ **Note:** You might need to reload the window for the changes to take effect.

 ## Limitations